parchlinux/parch-welcome/README.md

 - Showing Parch Linux pages on social media
 - Running the installer program
 - Updating Parch repositories
-This program is still on alpha stages and it is not completely ready to use.
+This program is still on beta stages and it is semi complete and ready to use.

 ## Build the package on Arch machines